But the report has never been published.

 In the summer of 2015, water quality specialists with DEQ finished a draft of a resource guide for 50 public water systems along the coast.
 It assessed threats to surface water and offered guidance on how to protect it before it reaches treatment systems.

 It also focused on the potential impacts from industrial logging operations, which own the majority of land surrounding many drinking water sources.
 That report prompted fears within the timber industry of a coordinated effort between coastal citizens and environmental regulators to limit or prohibit logging along the Oregon coast.

-They heaped piles of criticism on DEQ, and prompted input from coastal legislators and others.
+They heaped piles of criticism on DEQ, prompting input from coastal legislators and others.
 Industry groups held a symposium on forest water quality, taking aim at the same issues raised in DEQ’s work.

 Ultimately, DEQ shelved the report.
 Eighteen months later, it still hasn’t finished it and doesn’t plan to publish it.